Why I LOVE Crock Pots

 I always cook come sort of meat in my crock pot, whether it is for chicken tacos, pulled pork, or any other type of meat filling or sauce.
 I tend to find myself shredding a lot of meat.
 It is super handy to have a tool on hand to help shred the meat.
 It saves on time and makes life a little easier.

 You can use these meat shredder claws to do the trick or simply use a hand mixer.
 If you are shredding meat that is in a soup or sauce, I would recommend the claws because the mixer tends to slosh things around and can make a mess if you have a liquid base in your crock pot.
-If you are shredding just chicken or pulled pork for sandwiches or tacos, the hand mixer will work great.
+If you are shredding just chicken or pulled pork for sandwiches with a panini press or tacos, the hand mixer will work great.

 3 Good and Easy Crock Pot Meal Recipes

 Here are three of my family favorite tried and true easy crock pot meals:

 Creamy Italian Chicken over Rice Slow Cooker Recipe

 2-4 chicken breasts (depending on how meaty you like it) can be frozen or fresh